214(b)

 Section 214(b) of the Immigration and Nationality Act

-In 2018 and 2019, more than 5 million nonimmigrant visa applications were denied under Section 214(b) of the Immigration and Nationality Act.
+On average more than 1 million nonimmigrant visa applications are denied every year under Section 214(b) of the Immigration and Nationality Act.
 US law places the burden on nonimmigrant visa applicants (except for H-1B and L-1s) to show that they are not intending immigrants.
 In addition, 214(b) requires that the applicant qualify for the visa and will act in accordance with its terms upon arrival to the US.
 Nonimmigrant visitor visa applicants (B) must show that they have a foreign residence that they have no intention of abandoning and are visiting the US temporarily for business or pleasure.
 Student visa applicants (F) have the additional burden of showing they have the qualifications necessary to pursue a full course of study and the intent to return to their home country upon the completion of their studies.
 Employment visa applicants must show that they have the qualifications for the visa for which they are applying.
 There is no time limit or statute of limitations on invoking 214(b), i.e., we have seen instances where a consul invoked 214(b) because of an applicant’s prolonged time spent in the US and suspected unlawful employment violation more than 10 years ago.

 A very common tool used by consular officers now is visa revocation.
 Tens of thousands of individuals every year have their visas revoked because of “new information that came to light after visa issuance”.
 According to the consul, this “new information” casts doubt on whether the individual still is qualified for the visa and therefore subject to 214(b) or other ineligibility provisions.